Survivor: Marquesas

 Survivor: Marquesas is the fourth season of the American CBS competitive reality television series Survivor.
 The season filmed from November 12, 2001, to December 20, 2001, and premiered on February 28, 2002.
 Hosted by Jeff Probst, it featured sixteen new contestants competing for 39 days on the island of Nuku Hiva in the Marquesas Islands of French Polynesia.
+Vecepia Towery, a 36-year-old office manager, was named Sole Survivor after defeating Neleh Dennis, a 21-year-old college student, by a jury vote of 4–3.